 When it comes to bread, there’s nothing quite as comforting and satisfying as a slice of freshly baked Japanese Milk Bread, also known as "Shokupan."
 This bread is famous for its incredibly soft and fluffy texture, making it a favorite in both Japanese households and bakeries.
 The secret to its pillowy softness lies in the inclusion of a tangzhong—a simple flour and water mixture that’s cooked into a paste before being added to the dough.
 This method locks in moisture, giving the bread its characteristic tenderness and longevity.
 Whether you enjoy it plain, toasted, or as the base for your favorite sandwich, Japanese Milk Bread is sure to elevate your baking game and win over the hearts of everyone who tries it.

-In a large mixing bowl, combine the bread flour, sugar, salt, milk powder, and yeast.
-In a separate bowl, whisk together the milk, water, egg, and the cooled tangzhong.
-Add the wet ingredients to the dry ingredients and mix until a shaggy dough forms.
+2. In a bowl, combine bread flour, sugar, salt, milk powder, and yeast.
+In another bowl, mix milk, water, egg, and cooled tangzhong.
+Combine wet and dry ingredients to form a shaggy dough.

-Turn the dough out onto a lightly floured surface and knead for about 10 minutes, until it becomes smooth and elastic.
-Gradually add the softened butter and continue kneading until the butter is fully incorporated and the dough is soft and slightly sticky.
+3. Knead the dough on a floured surface for 10 minutes until smooth.
+Gradually add softened butter and knead until incorporated and slightly sticky.

-Place the dough in a greased bowl, cover with a damp cloth, and let it rise in a warm place for about 1 hour, or until it doubles in size.
+4. Place the dough in a greased bowl, cover, and let rise in a warm place for 1 hour until doubled in size.

-Preheat your oven to 350°F (175°C).
-Brush the top of the dough with milk or an egg wash for a glossy finish.
-Bake for 30-35 minutes, or until the top is golden brown and the bread sounds hollow when tapped.
+7. Preheat oven to 350°F. Brush dough with milk or egg wash and bake for 30-35 minutes until golden brown and hollow-sounding.

 Bonus Tip: